This content contains affiliate links. If you make a purchase after clicking a link on this page, we might receive a commission at no cost to you.

 Temperature Control

-Pellet grills are essentially smokers and grills, and to perform both of those tasks well temperature control and consistency is incredibly important.
+Pellet grills are essentially smokers and grills, and to perform both of those tasks well temperature control and consistency are incredibly important.

-Temperature control to us means two different things.
+Temperature control means two different things.
 First, the grill should retain heat extremely well – leaked heat will lead to inconsistent results at best.

 The second factor we consider for temperature control is how precisely you’re able to control your temperature while grilling, and how easy it is to do so.
 A lot of recipes require specific temperatures for long periods of time, so your grill should help to make doing that as easy as possible.